MahanSharifi/MahanSharifi/README.md

 - Hey, I have worked in Product, Platform and Internal Tools.
 Always open to learning new things.
+Also, im a founder ;)

 - 📫 How to reach me **mahan9879@gmail.com**